MobileLLM/ChainStream/mkdoc/docs/index.md

 ## Documentation Architecture

+For everyone, we suggest you read:

+- [:hugging: ChainStream Overview](SystemOverview/WHAT_IS_CHAINSTREAM/){ .md-button } to get an overview of ChainStream's basic concepts and features.

 This documentation is written for three main audiences:

 - [:fontawesome-solid-user: ChainStream User](UserGuide/INSTALLATION/){ .md-button } This audience is for those who want to use ChainStream to build their own agent or integrate it into their existing system.